This information will help you get ready for your virtual colonoscopy at MSK.

-Step 3: Liquid barium sulfate suspension and second bottle of magnesium citrate
+Step 4: Liquid barium sulfate suspension

-Step 4: Iohexol
+Step 5: Iohexol

 - You can mix the iohexol with 8 ounces of clear juice, water, or soda.
 You can also drink the iohexol and then follow it with 8 ounces of clear juice, water, or soda.

-Now your stool should be more liquidy and yellowish-clear.
+Now your stool (poop) should be more liquidy and yellowish-clear.
 This is a sign that your bowels are getting cleared.
 If your bowels aren’t getting cleared, call 212-639-7280 and ask to talk with a nurse or the fellow on call.

 Do not eat or drink anything after midnight except for your medications with a small sip of water.